 The 12-Step program offers the best post-treatment recovery

 We have a full recycling and waste management program

-Julien House Society is a charitable, non profit organization and is the parent organization under which Westminster House and all its programs operate.
-Founded in 1981, Julien House Society was named in honor of the highly respected BC-resident Dr. Walter Julien, a well-known dentist and member of Alcoholics Anonymous (AA).
+Westminster House Society is a charitable, non profit organization and is the parent organization under which Westminster House and all its programs operate.
+Founded in 1981 as the Julien House Society, the organization was named in honor of the highly respected BC-resident Dr. Walter Julien, a well-known dentist and member of Alcoholics Anonymous (AA).

 The Society was created by a group of caring and compassionate members from the local AA community as well as concerned local business people.
 After a few years of looking for the best way to make a difference, they settled on the need for a safe house to be established for women recovering from alcoholism.

 In 1985 the Society leased a temporary home in New Westminster, BC and Westminster House opened its doors as a ‘sober house’ for women.
 Eventually the program grew, and a permanent house was purchased through a Human Resources Development Canada grant.